sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 The server is built on Express.js with TypeScript, implementing a RESTful API architecture.
 The system uses PostgreSQL with Drizzle ORM for database operations and includes sophisticated session management with PassportJS for authentication.
 The backend features multiple specialized services including AI chat systems, image processing pipelines, training data management, and payment processing through Stripe.

 ## Agent System Architecture
 A unique multi-agent system coordinates AI assistants through a unified communication layer.
-Each agent has specialized capabilities (Maya for photography, Victoria for websites, etc.) and communicates through both direct chat endpoints and a collaborative workflow system.
-The agents can perform file operations, generate code, and work together on complex brand building tasks.
+Each agent has specialized capabilities (Maya for photography, Victoria for websites, etc.) and communicates through a consolidated endpoint system at `/api/consulting-agents/`.
+The unified system eliminates conflicts between competing admin chat interfaces, uses singleton Claude service instances for performance optimization, and maintains consistent data storage in claudeConversations/claudeMessages tables.
+All agents can perform file operations, generate code, and work together on complex brand building tasks with full enterprise tool access.

 ## Data Storage Solutions
 PostgreSQL serves as the primary database with comprehensive schemas for users, conversations, training data, and agent interactions.
 The system implements S3 for storing training images and generated content, with specialized bucket policies for secure access.
 Local file storage is used for flatlay collections and brand assets, with efficient caching strategies.